Vascularisation: Arteriogenesis

 This is a process where smaller and less efficient blood vessels become enlarged into fully functioning arteries.
 This usually happens in response to increased demand in the body such as during exercise or when blood vessels are blocked.
 This aids in ensuring that tissues are supplied with enough blood and oxygen.

 Arteriogenesis is the process of flow-related remodelling of existing vasculature to create collateral arteries.
 This can occur in response to ischemic vascular diseases or increase demand (e.g. exercise training).
 Arteriogenesis is triggered through nonspecific factors, such as shear stress and blood flow.

 Lymphangiogenesis

 This process is similar to angiogenesis but involves the creation of lymphatic vessels which are essential for draining excess fluid and fighting infections.
 This process is also key to conditions like inflammation and the spreading of cancer.

 Applications in medicine

 Cancer

 In cancer, tumours take over the body's vascularisation processes to supply themselves with blood, helping them grow and spread.
-Scientists are now developing therapies that block angiogenesis, cutting off the tumour blood supply.
-This has become a strategy in cancer treatments, with medications like bevacizumab that are being used to shrink tumours by preventing blood vessel growth.
+Anti-angiogenic therapies are currently used in combination with other therapies for cancer management.
+Bevacizumab, a monoclonal antibody & VEGF inhibitor is approved for use in cancer treatment.